History of Dak Prescott in Timeline

 2012: Backup Quarterback

-In 2012, Russell Wilson set a rookie record of nine games with an over 100 NFL passer rating, a record which was then broken by Dak Prescott in 2016.
-Also, Robert Griffin III set the NFL passer rating of 102.4 in 2012, a record later broken by Dak Prescott in 2016.
+In 2012, Russell Wilson set a rookie record of nine games with an over 100 NFL passer rating, and Robert Griffin III set records for NFL passer rating at 102.4 and a 1.27% interception rate, all later broken by Prescott.

 November 2013: Mother's Death

-In 2014, Dak Prescott led the Bulldogs to a 10–2 regular season record, their first #1 ranking, and broke 10 school records, including single-season passing yards (3,449) and total touchdowns (41).
+In 2014, Dak Prescott led the Bulldogs to a 10-2 regular season record and broke 10 school records.
+He also garnered several accolades throughout and following the season.

-In 2015, Dak Prescott continued his success at Mississippi State, becoming the fourth player in FBS history to pass for 60 touchdowns and rush for 40 touchdowns in a career and earned several national awards.
+In 2015, Dak Prescott became the fourth player in FBS history to pass for 60 touchdowns and rush for 40 touchdowns in a career.
+He also set school and SEC records, earning numerous national awards and recognition.

 2016: Named Cowboys Starter

-In 2016, Dak Prescott was named the Cowboys starter after Tony Romo suffered an injury during a preseason game.
+In 2016, Dak Prescott was named the Cowboys' starting quarterback after Tony Romo suffered an injury during the preseason.

 2016: Drafted by Dallas Cowboys